James Madison: 4th President: Pro Separation of Church and State

 Who is on the $5000 bill?

 James Madison, our fourth president, was born on March 16, 1751, in Port Conway, Virginia.
 Madison grew up as the oldest of twelve children, although only nine survived infancy.
 Six of his siblings lived into adulthood: three brothers and three sisters, all were younger.
-His father James Madison Sr. was a tobacco farmer and his mother was Nelly Conway Madison.
+His father, James Madison Sr. was a tobacco farmer, and his mother was Nelly Conway Madison.
 Both of his parents were very influential to the President.

 He was well-studied, although he did not make traditional choices.
 He attended Princeton, which was not the norm of that era.
 Madison's attendance there may have increased its popularity.
 His primary studies were languages, both old and new.
 Although he studied law as well, he never took the bar exam.
-He was able to graduate in two years and later worked as a lawyer, despite never officially passing the bar.
-This did not seem to affect his political career.
+He was able to graduate in two years and later worked as a lawyer, despite never officially passing the bar, which did not seem to affect his political career.

 He strongly opposed a very active government and felt that the government should have very little power over the people, which is one reason he wanted a separation of church and state.
 He wanted the nation to not dictate over how or who we worshiped.
 He was sickened by George Washington's and Alexander Hamilton's desire to establish a government similar to a European government.